Estate Tax Law

 Note that some forms of estate tax are imposed directly on the decedent's estate, while others focus on the recipients of the property.
 For example, in some states, estate taxes are imposed upon a person who receives property from the decedent, and the amount imposed can depend on both the value of the property being transferred and on the recipient's relationship to the decedent.
 As you begin to plan your estate, it's important for you to know the basics about the federal and your state's estate taxes, so that you make decisions that minimize the amount of tax that's paid either by your estate or by your inheritors.
 Depending on the purpose or type of estate plan you create, you may be able to transfer money and other property while avoiding taxes such as the gift tax.
 For example, one type of estate plan allows a person to create an account dedicated to providing school tuition to another person.
 This type of account generally avoids gift taxes.

 If you have questions about estate taxes, such as questions about how to minimize your liability and questions about estate plan options during your lifetime, an attorney can help.
 He or she can also help you to create an estate plan that best suits your needs.
-This section provides a link for consulting with an experienced estate planning attorney in your area.
+Contact a qualified attorney for a free initial case assessment to discuss how they can help guard your estate.